 In the second stated objective, to “establish Justice,” the key word is “establish.”
 The implication of the statement is that justice did not exist under the Articles of Confederation.
 The Framers had gathered from around the country and were aware of a problem.
 Although the individual American states and local governments had court systems with independent judges providing trial by jury, citizens traveling between states were not always treated fairly in the local courts.

-Gouverneur Morris had chosen the word “justice” carefully.
+Gouverneur Morris, the final drafter of the Preamble and the Constitution, had chosen the word “justice” carefully.
 The lack of uniform “justice” throughout the country was clear to the Framers, and endangered individual liberties in many ways.
 To address this issue the Constitution created an independent Supreme Court with authority above the states and required the states to respect the privileges and immunities of United States citizens.
 These would be the means to “establish justice” for all citizens in the exercise of their inalienable rights.

 What does the Preamble mean by “domestic tranquility”?